 The normal load for a full-time student is nine semester hours during a regular semester and six semester hours per summer session.
+The maximum course load is 12 semester hours.
 The recommended load for persons with a full time employment is six semester hours during a regular semester.